-Cameron McConville is an Australian racing driver who currently competes in the Porsche Carrera Cup Australia and Australian GT Championship but also as an endurance co-driver in the V8 Supercars Championship.
+Cameron McConville is an Australian racing driver who most recently competed in the Australian GT Championship .
+Earlier, he was active in the Porsche Carrera Cup Australia and as an endurance co-driver in the V8 Supercars Championship.

 McConville made his Supercars debut in 1999, participating in more than 330 races since then and winning two times.
 At Bathurst 1000, he was on a podium six times but never managed to win a race.
 However, he won the inaugural Bathurst 24 Hour race back in 2002 and finished second next year.